 The Company may issue equity-based awards to officers, employees, non-employee trustees and other eligible persons under the 2011 Plan.
 The 2011 Plan provides for a maximum of 5,000,000 common shares of beneficial interest to be issued in the form of share options, share appreciation rights, restricted share awards, unrestricted share awards, share units, dividend equivalent rights, long-term incentive units, other equity-based awards and cash bonus awards.
 In addition, the maximum number of common shares subject to awards of any combination that may be granted under the 2011 Plan during any calendar year to any one individual is limited to 1,000,000 shares.
-The exercise price of share options is determined by the Board of Trustees, but may not be less than 100% of the fair market value of the common shares on the date of grant.
-For grantees that own greater than ten percent of the total combined voting power of all classes of outstanding voting securities of the Company, the exercise price of share options may not be less than 110% of the fair market value of the common shares on the date of grant.
+The exercise price of share options is determined by the Board of Trustees, but may not be less than 100% of the fair market value of the common shares on the total combined voting power of all classes of outstanding voting securities of the Company, the exercise price of share options may not be less than 110% of the fair market value of the common shares on the date of grant.
 The fair market value for all other types of share awards is determined by the closing price on the date of grant.
 As of December 31, 2011, there were 3,874,360 common shares available for future grant under the 2011 Plan.